|

 Location

-Colonized in 1935 with a single settlement named Itascatown.
-Also to build a landing area, in anticipation that the island might eventually be used as a stop-over for a commercial trans-Pacific air route and also to solidify U.S. territorial claims.
-All attempts at habitation were abandoned after 1944.
+Howland Island was colonized in 1935 with a single settlement named Itascatown.
+Also to build a landing area known as Kamakaiwi Airfield, in anticipation that Howland Island might eventually be used as a stop-over for the commercial trans-Pacific air route.
+Also, the settlement would help to solidify U.S. territorial claims for the island.

 Wartime History